stefan-it/turkish-bert/electra/README.md

 # Turkish ELECTRA models

-We release small and base ELECTRA models for Turkish, that were trained on the same data as *BERTurk*.
+We release small and base ELEC**TR**A models for Turkish, that were trained on the same data as *BERTurk*.

 > ELECTRA is a new method for self-supervised language representation learning.
 It can be used to
 > pre-train transformer networks using relatively little compute.
 ELECTRA models are trained to